 Minimal, supervised/assisted access to stairs is advised during restricted period.
 Use baby gates, etc. to prevent free access to stairs during this restricted period.
-When navigating stairs (up and down), have a hand/leash on collar/harness and a leash/safety-strap under the belly to prevent slips, stumbles, falls.
+When navigating stairs (up and down), have a hand/leash on collar/harness prevent slips, stumbles, falls.